edudins/ergo-server/src/README.md

 - Log some service activities to log file and in database
 - Implement unit tests

+## logging

+Each person service activity logs to a file in `/logs/application.log` as well as in the database.

 ## curl commands

 **all persons**